-The reported % ABV value of the wine is greater than that determined by experiment, however the reported % ABV value of wine is required to be accurate within $\pm 1\%^3$ , hence there is a slight overlap between the possible error in the reported value and that of the determined value from 12.0-12.1%.
+The reported % ABV value of the wine is greater than that determined by experiment, however the reported % ABV value of wine is only required to be accurate within $\pm 1\%^3$ , hence there is a slight overlap between the possible error in the reported value and that of the determined value from 12.0-12.1%.
 Despite this systematic errors are likely to have influenced the % ABV determined since this is at the extreme end of the uncertainty in the reported value, hence it is unlikely that the true % ABV value lies within this range.

-A possible error is that the ethanol might not have been fully oxidised to acetic acid hence reducing the amount of $Cr_2O_7^{2-}$ reacted and thus the % ABV value determined.
-To minimise this the reaction mixture could be refluxed for a longer (e.g. 2 hours).
+A possible error is that the ethanol might not have been fully oxidised to acetic acid hence reducing the amount of $\operatorname{Cr_2O_7}^{2-}$ which reacted and thus the % ABV value determined.
+To minimise this error the reaction mixture could be refluxed for longer (e.g. 2 hours).
 There may have also been a loss of ethanol and ethanal vapour while the reactants were being transferred into the round bottomed flask.
-To minimise this the flask could have been cooled in an ice bath during this process, hence reducing losses due to evaporation.
+To minimise this the flask could have been cooled in an ice bath until the condenser was added, hence reducing losses due to evaporation.
 There was also uncertainty about the end point for the second titration since the indicator colour change was not very distinct.
-To reduce this an alternative indicator such as 1.10-phenanthroline ferrous sulphate solution which would have more distinct colour change from blue-green to brown at the end point.
+To minimise this an alternative indicator such as 1,10-phenanthroline ferrous sulphate solution could be used which would have more distinct colour change from blue-green to brown at the end point.

-&lt;sup>2Haynes, see n.
+&lt;sup>2Havnes, see n.
 1, Physical Constants of Organic Compounds, 3-246.